 The significance of the 12 months round the year is deeply linked to 753 BC in the Roman calendar.
 Initially they named only 10 months other than January and February as for that period, the government and military used to be inactive.
 You can also search the internet for details.
 However, I tried to explain below.

 1. Martius named for Mars, God of War.

-1. This month all the military and government activities used to resume.
+1. Month the military & govt. activities used to resume.

 3. Named for Goddess Maia.